What I'm working on.

 The problem

-Most AI tools require constant direction — prompt, review, redirect, repeat.
-The ceiling on what one person can accomplish stays low.
-The goal here is different: submit intent once, and the system executes to completion — only surfacing decisions that genuinely require human judgment.
+When I started this learning adventure, most AI tools required constant direction, prompt, review, redirect, repeat.
+The ceiling on what one person could accomplish stayed somewhat low.
+The goal here was different: submit intent once, and the system executes to completion, only surfacing decisions that genuinely required human judgment.

 The build